 I set up my private practice in 2014 at the Westoe Practice in South Shields, a Centre for Health and Wellbeing established in 1995.
+I also see private clients at OH3, an Occupational Health Provider in Newcastle upon Tyne.
 I work with individuals who enquire about counselling directly, people who are referred by their employers and people who are referred by other organisations.
-I also see clients at a clinic in Newcastle upon Tyne.
+I am experienced in providing therapy face to face and also via telephone or Skype.

 I provide employee counselling services for a number of organisations based in the North East.
 Since 2015 part of my work with organisations involves working in-house as the Counsellor for an Occupational Health Company.
 I have worked with many people who were struggling with the stress and pressures of work and helped them to return to the workplace and remain in the workplace.

-Alongside my counselling work I have previously worked in Human Resources for seven years and I have a Masters Degree in Human Resources Management and Development (with Distinction).
+Alongside my counselling work I have previously worked in Human Resources and I have a Masters Degree in Human Resources Management and Development (with Distinction).
 I understand the issues facing employees and the benefits of counselling for employees and the organisations they work in.

 My Approach to Therapy